Brewer Trophy Aviation Education Association

 In 1986 Mr. Brewer, Jr. established a trust fund with the National Aeronautic Association to provide in perpetuity the annual awarding of the Brewer Trophy.
 This trophy is acclaimed to be the most prestigious award in aerospace education.

-In 2006 Mr. Brewer, Jr. and his son Frank III began motions to form a corporation "to promote Aviation Education through the Brewer Trophy and support the NAA, the Smithsonian Institution, and other organizations in enhancing the promotion and growth of Aviation Education".
+In 2006 Mr. Brewer, Jr. and his sons Frank III and Robert began motions to form a corporation "to promote Aviation Education through the Brewer Trophy and support the NAA, the Smithsonian Institution, and other organizations in enhancing the promotion and growth of Aviation Education".
 The Brewer Trophy Aviation Education Association was formally incorporated on May 8, 2007 and became an NAA Affiliate on June 6, 2007.

 Family Biographies

-Copyright © 2007-08, The Brewer Trophy Aviation Education Association
+Copyright © 2007-22, The Brewer Trophy Aviation Education Association and Robert Brewer.